 Zoom Lecture Series

-On the Italian Stage is a series of encounters conceived and led by Laura Caparrotti (Artistic Director, Kairos Italy Theater) that journeys into the history of Italian Theater to explore its language, and its contribution to Italian society and world theater.
+On the Italian Stage is a series of encounters conceived and led by Laura Caparrotti (Artistic Director, Kairos Italy Theater) that journeys into the history of Italian theater to explore its language, and its contribution to Italian society and world theater.

 Participation is free.
 RSVP is MANDATORY.
+The Zoom link will be provided on the day of the event.

 Please note: Casa Italiana hosts but does not interfere with the programming choices of the lectures.
-For all information, please contact the coordinator of the lecture series, Laura Caparrotti, at email@example.com.
+For all information, please contact the coordinator of the lecture series, Laura Caparrotti, at [email protected].